 Forgiving someone doesn’t mean forgetting what happened, and it doesn’t require the two of you to reconcile.
 Forgiveness is personal.
 It’s something you do for yourself and your well-being.
 You don’t even need your parent to apologize to forgive.
 You must be willing to let go of the past that is still harming you.

 Reflect on How Forgiving an Alcoholic Parent Will Help You

-It can be hard to recognize how important forgiveness can be to the one giving it.
-If you have always thought that forgiveness was for the one who is being forgiven, you need some time and reflection on what this really means.
+It can be hard to recognize how vital forgiveness can be to the one giving it.
+If you have always thought that forgiveness was for the one being forgiven, you need time and reflection on what this really means.
 Think about what harm your parent caused you and how it still affects you today.
-Think about how it would feel to let go of all the negative feelings associated with that hurt and to no longer be the victim of the situation.
+Think about how it would feel to let go of all the negative feelings associated with that hurt and no longer be the victim.

 Actively Choose to Forgive

 Forgiveness is not something that comes to you.
 Your parent’s substance use and abuse have far-reaching effects, and without conscious effort, you won’t ever be prepared to forgive.
 It would be best if you made a choice actively and then forgave your parent.

 The act of forgiving is just for you.
 Write it in a journal, say it aloud, and think about it daily until it sticks.
 Feel the tension, anger, and grudges leave your life like a weight lifting from your shoulders.
 Of course, forgiveness is even more potent if you can say it to the person you’re forgiving.
 Unless your parent is completely resistant or unavailable, forgiving in person is worth trying.
 You may even get an apology, but if you don’t, let it go anyway.
 Your forgiveness is for you and you alone, and once you give it—however it happens—you will be ready to move into a new, more satisfying, and happier stage of your life.

 Learn How to Help an Alcoholic Parent with Promises Behavioral Health